Sensitive Skin: Causes and Remedies

 - Environmental Factors

-Skin sensitivity is most often located on the face.
+Skin sensitivity occurs most often on the face.
 Specific factors leading to this issue could include a thinner facial skin barrier, many nerve endings, and an increased number of facial products used on the face in women (Farage and Maiback, 2010).

 Though we may not be able to change some of the potential causal factors, there are steps to take to address this issue.
-In this article I will address ways to take care of sensitive skin to prevent being consistently bothered by irritated, red, and itchy skin.
+In this article, I will share ways to take care of sensitive skin to prevent being consistently bothered by irritated, red, and itchy skin.

 1. Stay Consistent